 North America is Expected to Witness Significant Growth

-- The United State’s modified atmosphere packaging industry is undergoing a push toward e-commerce platforms.
+The US modified atmosphere packaging industry is undergoing a push toward e-commerce platforms.
 Meals and snack bars are still relatively minor as a sales segment when online purchases are taken into consideration, although it is a growing segment.
 With subscription boxes and grocery pickups existing and available from online shopping, their augmented access may result in the growth of the market.

-- The primary reasons that are driving the growth of the North American market are the growing demand for fresh and quality packaged food, hygienic packaging of food, manufacturers' demand for extended shelf-life, and on-the-go lifestyle.
-The advancements in food packaging technology & equipment coupled with the swing towards easy-to-handle and convenient packaging are also some factors that are driving the market growth.
+The primary reasons driving the growth of the North American market are the increasing demand for fresh and quality packaged food, hygienic packaging of food, manufacturers' demand for extended shelf life, and on-the-go lifestyle.
+The advancements in food packaging technology and equipment, coupled with the swing towards easy-to-handle and convenient packaging, are also factors that drive the market growth.

 To understand geography trends, Download Sample Report.

 The market is reasonably competitive and consists of several major players.
 The market appears to be moderately concentrated.
 The market is prominently expanding with important technological advancements in multiple industrial sectors.
 Therefore, existing players are concentrating on maintaining their market presence by investing large amounts in research and development.
 Companies present in the market are focusing on strengthening their foothold in the MAP market through strategic alliances and investments in research and development.